timm/axe/moea/quotes.md

 DOOR SOURCE: OpenSource, OpenDoor, SpecialSauce
 ---------------------------------------------------

-I make my money by what I can give away.
-I make my code open source so it open doors to people who, otherwise, might not care to.
-Once inside those doors, I earn a living configuring (adding the special sauce) to the open tools since,  for the tools I create, I now the little tweaks that make all the difference.
+For years and years, I made my money by what I could give away.
+I made my code open source so it open doors to people who, otherwise, might not care to.
+Once inside those doors, I earned a living configuring (adding the special sauce) to the open tools since, for the tools I create, I knew the little tweaks that make all the difference.

 SHOW OFF:
 --------